esphome/esphome-docs/components/sim800l.rst

 .. note::

-    This module requires a custom power supply between 3.8v and 4.2v that can handle  current pikes up to 2 amps, it will not work by powering from the same 3.3v power source of the ESP.
+    This module requires a custom power supply between 3.8v and 4.2v that can handle current spikes up to 2 amps, it will not work by powering from the same 3.3v power source of the ESP.
 However you can connect TX and RX lines directly without any level shifter.